 Use hot glue on porous and non-porous surfaces, but do not expect it to hold in high temperatures or if you need an incredibly strong bond.
 It does work well with your average craft projects when you need quick and fast adhesion.
 Always make sure to protect your fingers as glue guns can produce burns if you touch the tip or have hot glue melt on your skin.

 03 of 15

 Glue dots are handy because you don't have to wait for the glue to dry, and they eliminate messes.
 You can purchase glue dots that are permanent or removable.
-They are also non-toxic and acid-free.

 Use glue dots for scrapbooking, photos, greeting cards, gift tags, decorating, home decor, paper projects and more.
 You can even use glue dots to add bling to your crafts!
 Glue dots come in different sizes making your crafting possibilities endless.

 Foam tape is excellent for adding dimension to scrapbook page elements and card paper projects.
 It is a double-sided tape made from foam and is thicker than regular scotch tape.
 It creates an almost permanent adhesion with paper but does not work well with other types of craft projects.